Lower bounds on the error probability of multiple quantum channel discrimination by the Bures angle and the trace distance: Concluding remarks

 \section{Concluding remarks}

-In this study, we derive lower bounds on the error probability of quantum channel group discrimination on the basis of the triangle inequalities for the Bures angle and the trace distance.
+In this study, we derive lower bounds on the error probability of quantum channel group discrimination problem on the basis of the triangle inequalities for the Bures angle and the trace distance.
+It would be interesting to investigate if other distance measures exist that yield tighter and efficiently computable lower bounds.